zHumanities & Social Sciences CPD course with The Lawrenceville School, USA

 In that role, Pier works each term with a different academic department or course-teaching team on adapting Harkness pedagogy to the requirements of a particular subject or a specific course curriculum.

 He has helped Lawrenceville to develop feedback instruments that highlight skills and sensibilities essential to effective preparation for class and productive participation.

 Pier's commitment to an education built primarily on a melding of individual initiative and collective critical thinking took root at St. Andrew's School, where he was lucky enough to sit at his first Harkness table--and there to venture preliminary thoughts, to listen to alternatives, to reflect, and then to adapt his thinking in response to a far fuller, finer collection of information, questions and ideas.

 |Course Leader 2:||

 Guy is an experienced teacher of Philosophy and Religion and has taught at Wellington College since 2008.
 During that time, he has served as Head of Department and as Head of Upper School.
-He has worked extensively on philosophical and dialogical approaches to teaching, including Harkness.
+He has worked in curriculum development, examining, textbook authoring, and has mentored a number of teachers on their way into classroom practice.
+Guy has worked on various independent learning strategies, including philosophical and dialogical approaches to teaching.

 |No of Participants:||26|